Board of Directors

 Ernest is a graduate of New York University and keenly interested in urban places.
 He’s a photographer by night, revealing fresh perceptions of built form from Shanghai to Calgary and many cities in-between.

-Jyoti Gondek is the Director of the Westman Centre for Real Estate Studies at the University of Calgary's Haskayne School of Business.
-Having worked in both the public and private sectors since 1995, Jyoti launched her own consulting business (Tick Consulting) in 2002 and has provided strategic research support to clients in the land development and building industry.
+Jyoti Gondek is the Councillor for Ward 3 in Calgary.
+Formerly the Director of the Westman Centre for Real Estate Studies at the University of Calgary's Haskayne School of Business, she’s worked in both the public and private sectors since 1995.
+Launching Tick Consulting in 2002, she has provided strategic research support to clients in the land development and building industry.
 She has served as a citizen representative for the City of Calgary’s Planning Commission, is currently a director with the Urban Land Institute Alberta, and sits on the Calgary Economic Development Real Estate Committee.
 Jyoti was recently appointed as an academic advisor on the National Executive Forum on Public Property, and was honoured in May 2016 with the Canadian Sociological Association Angus Reid Applied Sociology Award.

 Marta Sensidoni is a Senior Architecture and Interior Designer at Kasian.
 Her breadth of experience includes architecture in Miami, Hong Kong, Paris and Latin America and her work is internationally recognized.
 Fluent in English, Spanish and Italian, she brings expertise in the cultural, commercial, government, sports and residential market sectors.
 Some of Marta’s noteworthy projects include the Esker Foundation Gallery in Calgary, the Bronx Museum of the Arts in New York and the South Dade Cultural Arts Center in Miami.